smalos/nuBuilder4-Code-Library/object_calc_formula_not_readonly/README.md

-###  Object: How to make the Formula field editable
+###  Globeadmin: How to make the Formula field editable

 You have created a (complex) formula and want to edit it later?
 Unfortunately, the formula field is readonly, so that changes are not possible.
 You have to re-create the whole formula...